There seems to come a time in every performer’s career where they have a “slump.”

 Sometimes your customer base can shift, but most often, looking for easier wins or chasing “shiny objects” distracts you from the target customers more likely to purchase from you.
 The best customers are usually using your competitor’s products and those are often longer and more challenging to convert.

 If you’re struggling with a floundering pipeline, take a step back and look at those customers you’ve been most successful with.
 Are you pursuing them or looking for something easier?

 Go back through your pipeline and take a second look.
 Honestly and objectively pre-qualify those prospects you’re pursuing to see if you’re barking up the wrong trees.

 Not enough “good” activity.
 If you are pursuing the right clients, maybe you’re not doing the right things.
 Spending your time on the wrong activity or simply not doing enough of the right ones could be the reason your closing rate is lagging.
 From The Bridge Group, inside sales expert, Trish Bertuzzi says she lives by the advice she once received, “You know what to do so just do what you know.”

 I’ve found, however, that most crisis of confidence is really a lack of persistence or loss of patience.
-Dan Frost, an Account Executive at Forcivity, goes back to his customers to reflect on how he really helped them.
-He carries those stories and confidence into his next calls and also “stokes his fires” with music or books and sets mini goals for himself.
+My friend Dan, a seasoned Account Executive, goes back to his customers to reflect on how he really helped them.
+He carries those stories and confidence into his next calls and also “stokes his fires” with music or books and sets mini-goals for himself.